tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 15. Instructor Do: Visualization Options (10 min) (Critical)

 The goal of this activity is to provide students with a dry walkthrough demonstration of how to use hvPlot plot attributes and options to customize the look and feel of visualizations.
-This activity will enable students to perfect their visualizations by fine-tuning details such as axis labels and to create attractive color themes and effects.
+This activity will enable students to perfect their visualizations by fine-tuning details such as axis labels, and to create attractive color themes and effects.

 Data for this activity was retrieved from [catalog.data.gov](https://catalog.data.gov/dataset/real-estate-sale-history-06c8f).